JohnScience/rust-hackathon-2024-01-27/calgary-rust.md

 Most likely, we'll need a headless browser to automate the process of booking a room.
 You can consider using <https://github.com/rust-headless-chrome/rust-headless-chrome> or <https://github.com/jonhoo/fantoccini>.
 Going with `fantoccini` is preferrable because it's based on WebDriver protocol and can be used with other browsers.

 For asynchronicity, it's recommended to use [`tokio`](https://tokio.rs/tokio/tutorial).

+For UI, it's recommended to use web technologies like HTML, CSS, and JavaScript.
+You can also use a Rust framework like [`yew`](https://yew.rs/) or [Leptos](https://www.leptos.dev/).
+They can be used for building [Tauri](https://tauri.app/) cross-platform application or, with wider range of supported platforms, [Cordova](https://cordova.apache.org/)/[Capacitor](https://capacitorjs.com/) cross-platform application.